acltc/url-shortener-app/CHEATSHEET.md

 belongs_to :user
 ```

-Now, a user needs to be able to create a new link, so let’s create a page with a form so they can do so.
+Now, a user needs to be able to create a new link, so let's create a page with a form so they can do so.
-The route for this already exists (thanks to the `resources :links` inside the routes file), so let’s create the new action and view:
+The route for this already exists (thanks to the `resources :links` inside the routes file), so let's create the new action and view:

 Inside the links_controller: